BuildingSync/schema/proposals/2022/Add Emissions.md

 ## Justification

-The BuildingSync schema needs to be modified to accommodate a standard way of reporting GHG emissions (in kg CO2e) to support the focus on decarbonization efforts.
+The BuildingSync schema needs to be modified to accommodate a standard way of reporting GHG emissions (in MtCO2e) to support the focus on decarbonization efforts.

 ## Implementation